Opt-In Policy for Sensitive Examinations

 I. Policy Purpose

-The purpose of this Policy is to provide safe, and comfortable care for our Students who are utilizing medical services available through the College.
+The purpose of this Policy is to provide safe, and comfortable care for our Students who are utilizing medical services available through the University.
 There can be physical, psychological, and cultural reasons why a chaperone may be requested.
 Practitioners should only perform Sensitive Medical Examinations or procedures in accordance with this Policy.
-The use of chaperones is only a part of the College’s efforts to have a safe educational environment and responsible medical care that is consistent with the College’s prevention plan for sexual misconduct and abuse.
+The use of chaperones is only a part of the University’s efforts to have a safe educational environment and responsible medical care that is consistent with the University’s prevention plan for sexual misconduct and abuse.

 II.
 Policy Requirements Governing Chaperones for Sensitive Medical Examinations